 Will we still serve a Continental Breakfast?
 Yes.
 We will continue to provide our continental breakfast in our traditional picnic basket to our guests' room.
 Staff will have the basket delivered to the room between 8:00am and 8:30am daily.
 Guests can request a PM Basket from the Front Desk if they intend an early departure.
 The Continental Breakfast will be dropped off outside the guests' room at the appointed time.

 How will daily maid service work?
 We are committed to providing our guests with the best possible customer service.
 We understand that some of our guests will prefer not to have staff enter their rooms during their stay.
-For now, we are offering guests the opportunity for housekeeping to preform a "touch up" cleaning which includes: straightening of the bed linens, fresh towels; trash removal, replacement of toiletries such as toilet paper, facial tissue, shampoo and soap during regular business hours (9am-4:00pm).
+For now, we are offering guests the opportunity for housekeeping to preform a "touch up" cleaning which includes: retrieval of the breakfast basket and dirty dishes, straightening of the bed linens, fresh towels; trash removal, replacement of toiletries such as toilet paper, facial tissue, shampoo and soap during regular business hours (9am-4:00pm).
 Guests are asked to call the office between 8am - 4pm if they prefer to decline housekeeping.
 We ask those guests to place items they wish to have removed (ie trash, recycling) or replaced (dirty dishes and towels) outside the entry to their room .
 Replacement items will be bagged, left outside the room and the staff member will knock to alert the guest to the delivery.
-When requesting fresh towels, the staff member will leave an extra plastic bag for the guest to bag their dirty linen which will then be place outside the room for staff removal.

 What steps are the Inn taking to ensure the staff are healthy and maintaining a safe work environment for both co-workers and guests?
 Management is responsible for taking the temperature of every employee that reports to work on any given day.
 If employees exhibit signs of illness or fail to meet the accepted body temperature, they will be sent home.
 Employees are required to wear appropriate facial coverings and gloves while on shift and strictly adhere to social distancing protocols at all times.
 Compliance is a mandatory condition of employment.
 New protocols have been put into place to limit individual contact among staff members and guests including new sanitizing procedures for handling shared equipment among staff members and shared common areas among guests.